Rowntree's: Takeover by Nestlé

+Nestlé Toronto, Canada chocolate production factory.
+Former Rowntree's facility.

 On 13 April 1988, the Swiss confectioner Jacobs Suchard began a dawn raid on Rowntree's shares, which had been under-performing the market, although they were beginning to improve, taking a 14.9% stake in the company by 9:15 am.
 As a result, the managing director of Nestlé, Helmut Maucher, contacted Kenneth Dixon, the chairman of Rowntree, offering to act as a white knight.
 Nestlé was the largest food company in the world, and had been interested in Rowntree previously, but the Rowntree board would aggressively contest any attempted takeover, and Nestlé had never undertaken a hostile takeover before.
-However, Nestlé was worried about the potential of Rowntree falling into the hands of one of its major competitors.
+Nestlé was worried about the potential of Rowntree falling into the hands of one of its major competitors.
 Rowntree was the fourth-largest chocolate manufacturer in the world, after Mars, Hershey, and Cadbury, with a 7% global market share.

 Nestlé eventually won control with an offer valuing Rowntree at £2.55 billion.
 Strategically, Nestlé had always seen Rowntree as a perfect fit for its own operations.
 Nestlé had strength in the block chocolate bar business, and Rowntree had strength in the countline branded chocolate business.
 Rowntree's strong global brands were the key reason for Nestlé's interest.
 Due to potential synergies between the two companies, Nestlé believed that savings between 5 and 15% of Rowntree's operating costs could be made if the companies were to combine.